 - 1 package (12 ounces) fully cooked Italian chicken sausage links, cut into 1-inch pieces

 - 1-1/2 pounds red potatoes (about 5 medium), thinly sliced

 - 2 cups fresh baby spinach

-- In a 12-in. skillet, heat oil over medium-high heat.
-Add sausage and onion; cook and stir until sausage is browned and onion is tender.
-Add garlic and pepper flakes; cook 1 minute longer.
+- In a 12-in. skillet, heat oil over medium-high heat; saute sausage and onion until onion is tender.
+Add garlic and pepper flakes; cook and stir 1 minute.

-- Add potatoes, corn, broth and pepper; bring to a boil.
-Reduce heat; simmer, covered, 12-15 minutes or until potatoes are tender.
-Add spinach; cook just until wilted.
+- Add potatoes, corn, pepper and broth; bring to a boil.
+Reduce heat; simmer, covered, until potatoes are tender, 15-20 minutes.
+Stir in spinach until wilted.
 Yield: 4 servings.

 Reviews for Sausage & Vegetable Skillet Dinner

 "I used Welshire Farms uncured Kielbasa, chicken broth but not as much as recommend, purple cabbage as another person did, and added strips of half a red bell pepper that I had.
 I forgot the spinach, oops.
 It was a delicious, and colorful dish.
 Will certainly make again.
 So nice that the changing of some ingredients didn't affect the success of the dish."

 "We liked this as it was, but what is so nice about this is the ease of being able to swap ingredients around, LOVE that."

 "This has a wonderful combination of flavors!
 I used chicken broth because I had it on hand, but used spaetzle instead of potatoes.
 We served it to others and they raved about it.
 Thank you for the recipe!"